rociomer/rociomer.github.io/_teaching/2013-winter-ch-3a.md

 location: "Pasadena, US"
 ---

 Ch 3A is an experimental chemistry course for 1st year chemistry students at Caltech.
 Winter term 2013, the course was organized and taught by Dr. Jeff Mendez.
-I was an undergraduate teaching assistant (UTA) for this course (twice).
+I was an undergraduate teaching assistant (UTA) for this course (twice, see first instance below).